yonimoshe/four-in-line-web-game/README.md

-# for in line game
+# four in line game
 four in line game - written in vanilla js for DOM practice.